EFT Asymptotics: the Growth of Operator Degeneracy: Asymptotic growth of operator degeneracy from Meinardus' theorem

-We will in fact need to generalize the theorem for application to the general EFTs we are interested in; we will highlight the tricks we employ as they come up in the following.
+We will in fact need generalize some of the techniques needed for the proof for application to the general EFTs we are interested in; we will highlight these tricks we employ as they come up in the following.
 In fact, all of the necessary tricks to obtain asymptotic formulae for arbitrary $d$ and spin $j$ EFTs can be showcased by presenting the cases of scalars (bosonic Meinardus theorems) and spin half fermions (fermionic Meinardus theorems) in even dimensions.
 We will thus work through these cases here; explicit results in odd dimensions and with particles of higher spin $j$ are collected in \cref{app:meinardus}.
 However, the leading behaviour in arbitrary $d$ and $j$ is universal and compact, and we present this in \cref{app:leading} below.

+{ Before proceeding, let us make a brief comment regarding Cardy's approach in \cite{CARDY1991403}.
+The technique involved in that paper is related to Meinardus' theorem although Meinardus' theorem was not stated explicitly, nor leveraged to find results beyond leading order.
+With the techniques borrowed from Meinardus' theorem it is possible to go beyond leading order.
+Furthermore, in the following we apply the technique to study the growth of subsets of operators {\it e.g.} sitting in the singlet sector of some global symmetry group and/or Lorentz group. }